 Next, keep your phone or camera stable -preferably using a tripod or at least steadying it on a level surface.

 Take a moment to adjust your field of vision so that you capture a balance of foreground and background elements.
-Try using the rule of thirds so you strike a meaningful balance between elements and keep the viewer interested.
+Try using the rule of thirds, so you strike a meaningful balance between elements and keep the viewer interested.

-- Keep your ball in the shade, if you can, to avoid distracting reflections from the sun or the sky.
+1. Keep your ball in the shade, if you can, to avoid distracting reflections from the sun or the sky.

-- Use a long lens or a telephoto setting on your zoom lens.
+3. Use a long lens or a telephoto setting on your zoom lens.
 This will give you a more pleasing perspective and a better effect.

-- Don’t touch your sphere with your bare hands.
+5. Don’t touch your sphere with your bare hands.
 Fingerprints will show easily and are distracting in your photo.

-The lens elements in your camera actually work this way as well.
+Refraction happens when light passes through an object of denser mass, such as water or glass.
+When this occurs, light is bent, and there is a distortion.
+When refraction occurs with a transparent spherical object, something magical happens.
+An inverted image of the scene behind the ball is seen.
+The lens elements in your camera work this way as well.
 You can use a glass ball as an extra lens element, one you can move around your scene.